 - Have others confirmed or repeated these observations?

 - Is it possible to prove that the conclusion is false, for example in a controlled experiment or contrary observations?
 If not, then what is the proof of the theory?

 - Can the science be used to predict with any accuracy?

 For my health, I have a healthy skepticism towards what is often referred to as “evidence-based medicine“.
 For me and my health, medicine is for emergencies.

 Good health starts in the gut.
-If your digestion is healthy, or if you can make it healthy long enough, then you are healthy.
+If your digestion is healthy, then you are healthy.
 What is optimal digestion?
-It begins with an absence of constipation, bloating, diarrhea, stomach pains, or excess gas.
+It begins with an absence of constipation, bloating, diarrhea, stomach pains, and excess gas.
 It continues with absorption and assimilation of sufficient nutrients, minerals, and vitamins from your food into your blood, tissues, organs, and bones.
-Continuous good digestion can bring health, weight loss, and a long life.
-This is not a new thought.
+Continuous good digestion can bring vibrant health, weight loss, and a long life.
+This is ancient wisdom.